troessner/articles/draft-how-does-mutant-work.markdown

 which is a lot easier on the eyes.

 Now you should understand why `super` is there.
 This will ensure that the `initialize` provided by `Concord` will be called as well.
-Try to remember this, this is a pattern you will see throughout the `Mutant` codebase.
+Try to remember this, this is a pattern you will see throughout the `Mutant` code base.

 ```Ruby
 @parser = Parser.new